tub99/Js-Interpreter/README.md

 2.Double Click on index.html(or you can open it in your favourite browser by 'Open With' ->Right Click on mouse) or open it in your localhost.

 -------------------------------------------------------------------------------------------------------------------------------
+Play with this cool Interpreter online at http://tub99.github.io/Interpreter/index.html<br>
 #Parse Tree
 To see the parse tree output,open the console.
 To open the console: Right click on Browse--> Click Inspect Element-->Go to Console